How to find the best energy supplier for your small business

 It’s an uncertain and turbulent time in the energy market and small businesses are not exempt.

-Inflation is putting pressure on small businesses who may be forced to close due to the price rises, along with other strains such as the rise in National Insurance introduced in April.
+Other costs are putting pressure on small businesses, who may be forced to close due to the price rises, along with other strains such as the rises in National Insurance (April 2025) and Minimum Wage (April 2026).

 >See also: How much national insurance hike will cost your business